grzegorz914/homebridge-denon-tv/README.md

 ## Configuration

-Install and use [Homebridge Config UI X](https://github.com/oznu/homebridge-config-ui-x) plugin to configure this plugin (strongly recomended).
-The sample configuration can be edited and used manually as an alternative.
-See the `sample-config.json` file in this repository for an example or copy the example below into your config.json file, making the apporpriate changes before saving it.
+To ease configuration, install and use the [Homebridge Config UI X](https://github.com/oznu/homebridge-config-ui-x) plugin (highly recomended).

+Alternatively, Tthe sample configuration can be edited and used manually.
+See the `sample-config.json` file in this repository for an example or copy/paste the example below into your config.json file, making the apporpriate changes before saving it.
 Be sure to always make a backup copy of your config.json file before making any changes to it.

+## Configuration Values
 | Key | Description |
 | --- | --- |
 | `port` | This is the network port that this plugin will use to communicate with the receiver.
 If port `8080` is not working then try to use port `80` which some receivers use alternatively.
 Try the other port if the first one does not work |